Amir-Rastkhadiv/easy-trip/README.md

 ### PEN AND PAPER SKETCHES

-The Fun Gym Project Pen and Paper Sketches can be viewed by following the link below or visiting the  layouts folder in the project repository.
+The Easy Trip Project Pen and Paper Sketches can be viewed by following the link below or visiting the  layouts folder in the project repository.

 [pen-paper-sketches](/layouts/pen-paper-sketches/)

 -  ### WIREFRAMES
-The Fun Gym Project Wireframes can be viewed by following the link below or visiting the  layouts folder in the project repository.
+The Easy Trip Project Wireframes can be viewed by following the link below or visiting the  layouts folder in the project repository.

 [wireframes](/layouts/wireframes/)